Public Swimming Pool and Spa Program

 Announcements / Current News

-In accordance with Governor Holcomb's Executive Order, all public and semi-public pools, spas, interactive fountains, other aquatic venues, and their associated aquatic facilities may open subject to the mask advisory, social distancing requirements, and the below guidance.
-These conditions should remain in effect throughout the duration of time the order is in effect.
+In accordance with Governor Holcomb's Executive Order, all public and semi-public pools, spas, interactive fountains, other aquatic venues, and their associated aquatic facilities may open subject to mask and social distancing requirements and the below guidance.

 Opening of Pools and Aquatic Facilities Guidance

 Temporary Closures of Pools, Spas, and other Aquatic Venues operation guidelines while closed.

 Learn what you can do to keep healthy and safe while swimming outdoors in lakes, rivers, and at the beach.

 Lifeguard/Attendant Recommendations for Water Attraction/Water Attraction Complexes (Water Parks) Issued.

 New recommended guidelines for lifeguards/attendants at water parks that are in addition to the lifeguard requirements found in 410 IAC 6-2.1.

 There are new ADA requirements for accessibility at pools